ulises-jeremias/dotfiles/docs/Alacritty.md

 [Alacritty](https://github.com/alacritty/alacritty) is a blazing-fast, GPU-accelerated terminal emulator that offers a highly customizable and efficient terminal experience.
 It is designed to be simple yet powerful, providing exceptional performance while consuming minimal system resources.

-When you install the dotfiles for Alacritty, you gain access to a comprehensive collection of themes from the [alacritty-theme](https://github.com/eendroroy/alacritty-theme) repository.
+When you install the dotfiles for Alacritty, you gain access to a comprehensive collection of themes from the [alacritty-theme](https://github.com/alacritty/alacritty-theme) repository.
 These themes are located in the directory `~/.config/alacritty/themes`.

+## Switching Themes with `alacritty-themes`

 To switch between themes, you can manually modify the Alacritty configuration files.
 However, we highly recommend using the convenient tool called [alacritty-themes](https://github.com/rajasegar/alacritty-themes) for a seamless and hassle-free theme management experience.